adamnjeh/Overthewire-Writeups/Natas.md

 SELECT * from users where username="" and password="" or "1" = "1"
 ```

 That **{or "1" = "1"}** part makes the statement true whatever the username and password are.
-And thus, it will outputs everything sisnce the querry is selecting \*.
+And thus, it will select everything in the table and bypass that if statement (that checks if we selected at leat one row) correctly.

 ![alt text](NatasScreenshots/15.2.png)